Arksine/moonraker/docs/web_api.md

 ```http
 POST /printer/objects/subscribe?connection_id=123456789&gcode_move&extruder`
 ```
+!!! note
-**Note:  The HTTP API requires that a `connection_id` is passed via the query string or as part of the form.
+    The HTTP API requires that a `connection_id` is passed via the query string or as part of the form.
 This should be the [ID reported](#get-websocket-id) from a currently connected websocket.
-A request that includes only the `connection_id` argument will cancel the subscription on the specified websocket.**
+A request that includes only the `connection_id` argument will cancel the subscription on the specified websocket.

 JSON-RPC request:
 ```json